 There are so many intricacies to the system that I can’t cover them all, but here’s a few.
 Melee weapons can only hit an opponent at the front, whereas a ranged weapon can hit any target.
 Enemies may take stances to either Riposte (strike back against melee attacks) or Reflect (which will throw ranged attacks back to sender).
 Some characters may have layers of shield, which must be depleted before they're damaged; and others have increased Defense, taking less damage unless that Defense is decreased or you use attacks that ignore it.

-cause the one afflicted to puke every turn.
+Yes, the Gross Out status effect will also cause the one afflicted to puke every turn. |

 There’s a plethora of status conditions that can be inflicted, but this being South Park, they differ from the usuals.
 Grossed Out, as an example, causes HP loss at the end of every turn, but also prevents the character inflicted from using items to heal, having to be cured of the status beforehand.
 Bleeding causes HP loss as well, but it can stack and cause greater HP losswith each extra Bleeding onto one target.
 Then there’s Burning, which also causes HP loss and makes enemies receive more damage from your next magic attack… which, in this game, is the New Kid’s farts.
 There are several more, I can't cover them all.